Li-Heng-LH/JavaProfessionalWorkOut/design-patterns/README.md

 ### Reference Type ###
 * If you use a variable to refer to an object, we can only call the reference type's methods/variables without explicit cast.
 * Reference type determines which methods and variables are accessible to the Java program.
+* The reference type is any class or interface that is a supertype of the actual type.

 &nbsp;